Lucio, Sol Yarma, and Mary Mae

 They/them.
 Indeterminable.
 184cm.

-A trumpet turned human.
-With skin made of brass and no genitals, it was immediately decided upon their first transformation that the public should never know about them.
-However, Lucio's forced isolation directly frustrates their need to be part of a group, an orchestra—though they are naturally curious and romantic, Lucio is often triggered by the outside world and overcome with pure, seething envy.
-They're very anxious.
-A rose petal landing on the floor will startle them, and a hair falling from their head might cause a hypochrondriac-like fear that they are dying.
+Because of their isolated life and past experiences with terrible people, they're very anxious.
+A rose petal landing on the floor will startle them, and a hair falling from their head might cause a hypochrondriac-like fear that they are dying (or coming to life).
 Despite their sensitivty to most human things, they have a lovely voice, and are not afraid to use it to make ear-piercing exclamations or hum happy tunes.

 "I can get by now / I'm not really dead but I really needed someone to save me / Leaving me alone to die / Is worse than having the guts to kill me" - 15, Marilyn Manson